opentech-dev/streamwise/README.md

 # Documentation
 StreamWise is a powerful data processing pipeline library designed to handle diverse data types with ease.
 With a flexible JSON representation, it allows effortless creation of pipelines by connecting modular components like filters, operations, and mergers.
 Process your data efficiently using custom functions and enjoy the versatility of StreamWise as it handles complex data transformation tasks effortlessly.
 Whether you're processing simple numbers or intricate data structures, StreamWise empowers you to build seamless data processing pipelines with exceptional ease and performance.

-## Overview of Components:
+## Components:
 StreamWise offers three core components for building data processing pipelines:

-- *Filters*: Filters evaluate data against user-defined criteria and split it into "resolved" and "rejected" channels based on the evaluation outcome.
+- **Filters**: Filters evaluate data against user-defined criteria and split it into "resolved" and "rejected" channels based on the evaluation outcome.

-- *Operations*: Operations perform custom actions on data received from filters or previous operations, enabling data transformation, logging, and more.
+- **Operations**: Operations perform custom actions on data received from filters or previous operations, enabling data transformation, logging, and more.

-- *Mergers*: Mergers combine multiple channels of data into a single output, allowing seamless integration of different data streams.
+- **Mergers**: Mergers combine multiple channels of data into a single output, allowing seamless integration of different data streams.

 These modular components provide the building blocks to construct powerful, flexible, and efficient data processing pipelines tailored to your specific needs.